+*for 2 samples one ISM is moving, for the last 2 samples two or more objects are moving.
+For practice sample one ISM is moving.

+** Background type signal is HOA3

 Experiment P800-18: OMASA (1-2 objects)

 Tables F.18.1 to F.18.3 show conditions to be used for this experiment, list of preliminaries and full list of conditions, respectively.
 Tables F.18.4 to F.18.5 show definition of categories and scenes.